Kitrinx/Atari7800_MiSTer/README.md

 - BupChip music chip is not implemented because it runs on a modern microcontroller.

 ## Special Thanks
-- Mark Saarna for his enormous knowledge of the system and patient help.
+- Mike Saarna for his enormous knowledge of the system and patient help.
 - Osman Celimli for his DMA timing traces and experience.
 - Robert Tuccitto for the extensive palette information.
 - Remowilliams for testing a zillion games for me on real hardware.